Albertin Montoya

-Albertin Montoya (born February 19, 1975) is a soccer coach and former player who is the head coach of National Women's Soccer League club Bay FC.
+Albertin Montoya (born February 19, 1975) is a soccer coach and former player.
 He was a midfielder in his playing career.
 Born in Cuba, he represented the United States internationally at youth levels.

 Youth and college

 Montoya played at Mountain View Los Altos Soccer Club for a decade, coached by his father.
 Montoya played for North Carolina State for his first three college seasons, earning Atlantic Coast Conference First Team selections in 1994 and 1995.
 He transferred to Santa Clara University for the 1996 school year, earning West Coast Conference First Team selection as well as finalist nominations for the Hermann Trophy and Missouri Athletic Club player of the year awards for his senior season, where he led the Broncos to their first ever outright WCC Championship.

 Club career

 In 1995, Montoya started his playing career with the San Francisco United All Blacks in the 1995 USISL Premier League season.
 After his time in college, Montoya was selected fourth overall in the 1997 MLS College Draft by the San Jose Clash.
 He spent two seasons with the club, the first on loan in the 1997 USISL A-League season with the Raleigh Flyers.
 Albertin was out of contract after his initial season, but was picked up by the Clash in the 1998 MLS Supplemental Draft.
 In his second Clash season he made his first MLS appearance, though he suffered a serious knee injury in the match which effectively ended his career, taking three years of recovery and multiple surgeries.